MAGALA-RICHARD/apsimNGpy-documentations/doc/manage_env.rst

     the global default in memory — enabling cleaner multi-version testing or workflow portability without rewriting environment variables. from the above workflow we can manage our APSIM path in two ways:

-1. Use the bin path in the context manager as follows
+1. Use the bin path in the context manager as follows.

 .. code-block:: python

    from apsimNGpy.core.config import apsim_bin_context

    with apsim_bin_context("C:/APSIM/2025.05.1234/bin"):
+       # All CLR and APSIM assemblies are resolved from this bin path
-          from Models.Core import Simulations   # uses this bin path for loading from apsimNGpy.core.apsim import ApsimModel
+       from Models.Core import Simulations
+       from apsimNGpy.core.apsim import ApsimModel

 .. attention::

-   When using apsim_context_manager, make sure nothing from apsimNGpy modules associated with pythonnet or c# is not imported as caches will still follow your environment and the loading will remain
+   The APSIM bin context **must be activated before** importing any modules that rely on ``pythonnet`` or APSIM C# assemblies.

+   Once a CLR assembly is loaded, it is cached for the lifetime of the Python process.
+If APSIM-related modules are imported *before* entering ``apsim_bin_context``, those cached assemblies will continue to be used, and changing the bin path afterward will have **no effect**.
+Tt is advisable that you don't mixed direct imports with context depended imports in one script

+   To avoid this issue, always enter ``apsim_bin_context`` at the **very beginning** of your script or interactive session, before importing:

+   - ``Models.*`` namespaces
+   - ``apsimNGpy.core.apsim``
+   - any module that indirectly initializes ``pythonnet``

 2. Use the env file in the context manager as follows